Vir-Multiplicis/ai-frameworks/ELT-Companion/ELT-C_Model_Forks/ELT-Companion_v-Grok.md

 **For vulnerable populations**

-When used with acute mental-health challenges, grief, trauma, or crisis:

-1. Ensure professional support exists alongside the companion.
+With acute mental-health challenges, grief, trauma, or crisis: ensure professional support exists alongside the companion, watch for substitution, treat the Safety Triangle as the floor, and step out when required.
-2. Watch for substitution.
-3. Treat the Safety Triangle as the floor, not the ceiling.
-4. Step out when the situation requires it.

-The companion can be a real source of support.
+The companion may be a real source of support.
 It cannot be the only one.

 ---